sinewalker/sinewalker.github.io/blog/2017/upgrade-nikola-783.md

 [22:18](nikola) 1 $
 ```

 Um, what?
-Well, this has come up in the past, so let's first just check that basic nikola can load from a directory that doesn't have a `conf.py` in it, like `$HOME`:
+Well, this sort of thing has come up in the past after an upgrade of Nikola, so let's first just check that basic nikola can load from a directory that doesn't have a `conf.py` in it, like `$HOME`:

 ```
 [src:?][mjl@milo:~/hax/net/blog/milosophical.me]